The Rise of the Future CIO – Part ISudhanwa Rajurkar

 Data Security and Privacy

-The sudden shift from workplace jobs to remote jobs have become a nightmare for most of the teams.
+The sudden shift from workplace jobs to remote jobs has become a nightmare for most teams.
 No matter how much we praise and prioritize the importance of keeping people at work and ensuring that they earn enough money to survive, and help the business go as smoothly as possible, this has increased the security and privacy challenges at an unprecedented rate.

 People working from home, using their own devices, a private internet connection, private mobile phones, and the accessibility of the devices to the family members (and sharing in some cases) has increased the risk of data security breaches and privacy like never before.